Connect to RDS and Aurora without Database Passwords

 --username mydbuser)

-You can also use the AWS CLI with Vouch’s credential_process integration:
+Or use the AWS CLI with Vouch’s credential_process integration:

 # Generate an IAM auth token (valid for 15 minutes)